testsmt/yinyang/docs/fusion.rst

    $ python3 yinyang.py "z3" -o sat -s fusion examples/formulas/phi1.smt2 examples/formulas/phi2.smt2

 yinyang will test z3 by running fusion with 30 iterations on the two satisfiable seed formulas.
 The mutants generated yinyang will then be by construction satisfiable.
-In turn, with unsat as oracle and two unsatisfiable seed formulas, fusion will generate unsatisfiable formulas.
+In turn, with unsat as an oracle and two unsatisfiable seed formulas, fusion will generate unsatisfiable formulas.

 .. code-block:: bash